 François is an innovation strategist with 8 years of experience.
-Specialized in digital innovation.
+Specialized in digital innovation, and program management.

 As Digital Attaché at the Cultural Services of the French Embassy, François develops diplomatic relations with the american tech community by promoting french artists and cultural entrepreneurs through collaborative projects.
 He runs the French-American Digital Lab // Connecting Cultures exchange program in partnership with Business France, La French Tech NYC, Créatis/Gaité Lyrique, NUMA, Paris&Co, Made in NY Media Center by IFP, l’Institut Français, Orange, Havas, and la Mairie de Paris.